TheBB/spaceline/README.md

 You can bind these to whichever keys you like.

+The full list of segments available, from left to right:

+- `workspace-number`: integrates with `eyebrowse`.
+- `window-number`: integrates with `window-numbering`.
+- `evil-state`: shows the current evil state, integrates with `evil`.
+- `anzu`: integrates with `anzu`.
+- `buffer-modified`: the standard marker denoting whether the buffer is modified or not.
+- `buffer-size`: the size of the buffer.
+- `buffer-id`: the name of the buffer.
+- `remote-host`: the host for remote buffers.
+- `major-mode`: the current major mode.
+- `flycheck-error`: number of flycheck errors, integrates with `flycheck`.
+- `flycheck-warning`: number of flycheck warnings, integrates with `flycheck`.
+- `flycheck-info`: number of flycheck notifications, integrates with `flycheck`.
+- `minor-modes`: the currently enabled minor modes.
+The output of this segment can be tweaked with [`diminish`](https://github.com/emacsmirror/diminish).
+- `process`: the background process associated with the buffer, if any.
+- `erc-track`: IRC channels with new messages, integrates with `erc`.
+- `version-control`: version control information.
+- `org-pomodoro`: integrates with `org-pomodoro`.
+- `org-clock`: the current org clock, integrates with `org`.
+- `nyan-cat`: integrates with `nyan-mode`.
+- `battery`: integrates with `fancy-battery-mode`.
+- `selection-info`: information about the currently active selection, if any.
+- `buffer-encoding-abbrev`: the line ending convention used in the current buffer (`unix`, `dos` or `mac`).
+- `point-position`: the value of point, this is disabled by default.
+- `line-column`: current line and column.
+- `global`: meta-segment used by third-party packages.
+- `buffer-position`: shows the current position in the buffer as a percentage.
+- `hud`: shows the currently visible part of the buffer.

+There is also a `buffer-encoding` segment, which is not used by the Spacemacs theme.

 ### The highlight face

 The highlight face is the face that (by default) is a sharp orange, used e.g. by